universal-ember/preem/docs-app/public/docs/3-components/theme-toggle.md

 * Toggles the theme, managed by ['color-scheme'](https://ember-primitives.pages.dev/6-utils/color-scheme)
 * Live updates if anything else changes the current color scheme.
+* Defaults to the user's preferred color scheme.

 ## Installation